karlpokus/karlpokus.github.io/README.md

-# karlpokus.github.io
-The simplest blogging tool I can make. *Everything* is pre-rendered per github rules.
+The simplest blogging tool I can make under these constraints. *Everything* is pre-rendered per github rules.
 The content is all about automation.
 A work in progress.

 # build
 ```